Leonard Betts: Reviews

 The episode received largely positive reviews from critics.
 The A.V.
 Club gave the episode an A, with critic Emily VanDerWerff noting that "'Leonard Betts' deserves to be remembered [...]
 There's very little in this episode that doesn't work.
 'Leonard Betts' isn't the best episode of The X-Files, but it signifies that we're moving into one of the show's very best periods, and it does so with a confidence and verve that the series didn't always display."
 Many critics praised the tenacity of the writers for airing an episode featuring such a creepy character after the Super Bowl.
 Writing for Den of Geek, John Moore listed Betts as one of his "Top 10 X-Files Baddies", writing that "Fox had the Superbowl[sic], the Superbowl happens on a Sunday, Fox decides to run the show in the prime slot after the big game... [...]
 So, did, they soft-pedal things in order to grab a wider audience?
 Er... no. Instead they decided to feature a cancer-eating living tumour that could re-grow his own limbs at will.
 That's why I love the X-Files."

 Paula Vitaris from Cinefantastique gave the episode a positive review and awarded it three stars out of four.
 Vitaris praised the episode's balance of humor and horror, noting "Although 'Leonard Betts' is not a comedy, the three writers take such pleasure in the story that you buy the situation.
 There's a lot of situational (and scary) humor in the script."
 Furthermore, she noted that the ending revelation that Scully has cancer and the following conversation between Mulder and Scully was "one of the season's best scenes."
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
-The two wrote positively of the "amiable quality to the story which makes its finale moments all the more of a kick in the teeth."
-Shearman and Pearson noted that "Leonard Betts" was the first episode "to come along [in the fourth season] which feels light and frothy, and it deliberately makes the unkindest cut of all."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
+The author wrote positively of the "amiable quality to the story which makes its finale moments all the more of a kick in the teeth."
+Shearman also wrote that "Leonard Betts" was the first episode "to come along [in the fourth season] which feels light and frothy, and it deliberately makes the unkindest cut of all."

 The character of Leonard Betts itself has also attracted positive criticism.
 Connie Ogle from PopMatters ranked the character among the "greatest" monsters-of-the-week, describing him as someone who could "grow back his own head after being decapitated, a feat that resulted in the show’s best-rated episode."
 VanDerWerff praised the humanistic way Betts was presented.